Killing of Malice Green: Initial reaction

 The incident occurred only months after the Los Angeles riots of 1992, which protested the acquittal of police officers in the videotaped beating of Rodney King (Green was also a Black man).
 Unlike in Los Angeles, Detroit Police Department's Chief Stanley Knox suspended the seven officers present at the scene of the crime within 24 hours of Malice Green's death.
 Charges for four of the officers soon followed.

 In December 1992, the city of Detroit paid a civil agreement of $5.25 million to Malice Green's family.

-Sergeant Freddie Douglas, the only Black officer on the scene of Green's murder, was charged with involuntary manslaughter for failing to intervene.
+Sergeant Freddie Douglas, the only Black officer on the scene of Green's death, was charged with involuntary manslaughter for failing to intervene.
 Officer Robert Lessnau was charged with assault.
 Officers Larry Nevers and Walter Budzyn, partners, were charged with 2nd degree murder for Green's death.
 Known by many in the neighborhood as Starsky and Hutch, they were both highly decorated, with a documented history of excessive force complaints.
 Larry Nevers was a former member of the Stop the Robberies, Enjoy Safe Streets (STRESS) unit in Detroit, which was disbanded in 1974 after 20 Black men were shot by its police over a 3-year period.
 He was months away from retirement at the time of Green's death.

 Prior to jury selection, Detroit Mayor Coleman A. Young stated that Green was "literally murdered by police" on national television.